Where Everything Fights Everything

 Unambiguous ecological benefit and philosophical inspiration versus technology whose wellbeing contributions remain contested and potentially negative.

-Adaptability and resilience sloth Wins
+Adaptability and resilience Sloth Wins

 VERDICT